Skip to content

 Contact our office to help navigate you through the process.

-If you are having any or all of the problems above as a tenant, make sure to contact our office for a case review.
+If you are having any or all of the problems above as a tenant, make sure to contact our office for a case review and intake.

 You don’t pay us until your case is over.
 It’s that simple.
 To get started with our firm, we do not require retainers, starting fees, or hourly rates.
 A portion of your settlement pays for our help.
 If we don’t “win” your case, you don’t pay our attorney’s fees.